 Who is Aidan Ray?

-Ray understands that even with a successful professional football career, he’ll need a backup.
+Ray understands that even with a successful professional football career, he’ll need options.
 And he mentioned that he is looking forward to meeting with academic advisors during his official visit to Houston to learn more about the science courses offered.
 Aidan was still in his scrubs when we spoke.

 He first heard from the staff when general manager Wes Fritz invited him to a spring practice.
 Since then, Coach Naghavi has been building a relationship with Ray.
 What makes Houston so attractive to him is the bond the players have with each other, as well as the way that Naghavi and his assistants coach them.